boardfish/remote_record/README.md

 GitHub::UserReference.remote_where(q: 'tom', repos: '>42', followers: '>1000')
 ```

-It's recommended that you write a `Transformer` to do this.
-Check out
+You can use or write a `Transformer` to do this.
+Check out the
-`RemoteRecord::Transformers::SnakeCase` for an example.
+`RemoteRecord::Transformers` module for examples.

 ### `initial_attrs`

-Behind the scenes, `remote_all` initializes references with a set of
+Behind the scenes, `match_remote_resources` sets the remote instance's `attrs`.
-`initial_attrs`.
 You can do the same!
-If you've already fetched the data for an
+If you've already fetched the data for an object, set it
-object, set it via `attrs`, like this:
+via `attrs`, like this:

 ```ruby
 todo = { id: 1, title: 'Hello world' }